Hague Conventions of 1899 and 1907

-The Hague Conventions of 1899 and 1907 are a series of international treaties and declarations negotiated at two international peace conferences at The Hague in the Netherlands.
+The Hague Conventions of 1899 and 1907 are a series of international treaties and declarations negotiated at two international peace conferences at The Hague in the Netherlands, the First Hague Conference of 1899 and the Second Hague Conference of 1907.
 Along with the Geneva Conventions, the Hague Conventions were among the first formal statements of the laws of war and war crimes in the body of secular international law.
 A third conference was planned for 1914 and later rescheduled for 1915, but it did not take place because of the start of World War I.

+The most tangible outcome of the First Hague Conference of 1899 was the creation of the Permanent Court of Arbitration, the first global mechanism for the peaceful resolution of international disputes.

+The provisions of the 1907 Hague Regulations, "have come to be recognized as customary law; hence they apply regardless of whether parties to the conflicts have ratified" them.

 History

 The Hague Conventions of 1899 and 1907 were the first multilateral treaties that addressed the conduct of warfare and were largely based on the Lieber Code, which was signed and issued by US President Abraham Lincoln to the Union Forces of the United States on 24 April 1863, during the American Civil War.
 The Lieber Code was the first official comprehensive codified law that set out regulations for behavior in times of martial law; protection of civilians and civilian property and punishment of transgression; deserters, prisoners of war, hostages, and pillaging; partisans; spies; truces and prisoner exchange; parole of former rebel troops; the conditions of any armistice, and respect for human life; assassination and murder of soldiers or citizens in hostile territory; and the status of individuals engaged in a state of civil war against the government.

 As such, the code was widely regarded as the best summary of the first customary laws and customs of war in the 19th century.
 It was welcomed and adopted by military establishments of other nations.
 The 1874 Brussels Declaration, which was never adopted by all major nations, listed 56 articles that drew inspiration from the Lieber Code.
 Much of the regulations in the Hague Conventions borrowed heavily from the Lieber Code.